-As a member of our plan, you have the right to choose a primary care provider (PCP) in the plan's network to provide and arrange for your covered services (Chapter 3 explains more about this).
+As a member of our plan, you have the right to choose a primary care provider (PCP) in the plan's MyCare network to provide and arrange for your covered services (Chapter 3 explains more about this).
 Call Customer Service to learn which doctors are accepting new patients (phone numbers are printed on the back cover of this booklet).
-We do not require you to get referrals to go to in-netowrk providers.
+You also have the right to go to a women's health specialist (such as a gynecologist) without a referral.

-As a plan member, you have the right to get appointments and covered services from the plan's network of providers within a reasonable amount of time.
+As a plan member, you have the right to get appointments and covered services from the plan's MyCare network of providers within a reasonable amount of time.
 This includes the right to get timely services from specialists when you need that care.
 You also have the right to get your prescriptions filled or refilled at any of our in-network pharmacies without long delays.